Remote Passenger Crash Survival

 - Shock: keep warm, lay flat if safe, reassure, small sips of water if fully conscious and not vomiting

-- Spinal concern: don’t move people unless there is danger (fire, flooding)
+- Spinal concern: do not move people unless there is danger (fire, flooding)

 - Get out of wet clothes if possible